cotyadams/cotyadams/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on becoming a full fledged software engineer.
+- 🔭 I’m a full fledged fullstack web developer.
-- 🌱 I’m currently learning JavaScript, HTML, and CSS.
+- 🌱 I have learned JavaScript, HTML, and CSS
 - 🤔 I’m looking for help with how to set up a locally hosted website.
 - 💬 Ask me about onewheels and electric unicycles
 - 📫 How to reach me: cotyadams1@gmail.com